BravoNatalie/Ecoleta/README.md

 ```javascript
   baseURL: 'http://192.168.1.31:3333',
 ```
-Now with everything on place, run the application.
+Now with everything in place, run the application.

 ```bash
 $ cd mobile